CSC207-UofT/207-course-notes/11-SOLID.md

 ![JCF_list.png](images/JCF_list.png)

-Class `AbstractList` extends `AbstractCollection`. `ArrayList` is the most commonly used list implementation.
+Class `AbstractList` extends `AbstractCollection` and also implements interface `List`. `ArrayList` extends `AbstractList` and is the most commonly used list implementation.

 Class `LinkedList` provides a doubly-linked list implementation, and implements both the `List` and `Deque` interfaces.